symblaze/http/doc/README.md

 The bundle provides two steps of validation.
 The first step is the validation of the request data that is done by the [auto validation of the request](./requests.md#auto-validating-requests).
 The second step or the second type of validation is the [validation of the entities](./validator.md).

+## Authorization

+The bundle provides an [abstract Voter](./authorization.md#abstract-voter) class built on top of the Symfony's Voter class.
+It helps you to build your authorization logic without the need to write a boilerplate code, and should be designed around the standard methods of an API.